magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/connectivity.md

 ## NB IoT and other protocols

 IoT Hub supports many [Integrations](/docs/{{peDocsPrefix}}user-guide/integrations/) that cover most of the devices on the market.
-Please [service4iot@magenta.at](mailto:service4iot@magenta.at) if you need help to connect your device.
+Please [contact us - service4iot@magenta.at](mailto:service4iot@magenta.at) if you need help to connect your device.